 Environmental Justice - Census Tract 11 has been identified as the sole environmental justice tract within the study area.
 The footprint of each build alternative is limited to the area necessary to construct the proposed improvements, which in relation to Census Tract 11 would follow the existing I-35, I-70, and Broadway Boulevard rights-of-way.
 Residences within Census Tract 11 are located away from these primary roadways.
 No residences are included within the portion of the Alternatives Corridor and individual build alternative footprints that overlap Census Tract 11.
 No minority or low-income populations have been identified that would be adversely or disproportionately affected by the proposed project.
-Therefore, in accordance with EO 12898 and FHWA Order 6640.23, no further environmental justice analysis is required.
+Based on the discussion above and accompanying analysis, the Build Alternatives will not cause disproportionately adverse effects on any minority or low-income populations in accordance with the provisions of EO 12898 and FHWA Order 6640.23.
+No further environmental justice analysis is required.